zenml-io/zenml/docs/book/starter-guide/pipelines/iteration.md

 This will create *yet another* `run` for `version 1` of the pipeline called `first_pipeline`.
 So now the same pipeline has two runs.

-However, now lets change the pipelines configuration itself.
+However, now let's change the pipeline configuration itself.
 You can do this by either modifying the step connections within the `@pipeline` function or replace a concrete step with another one.
-For example, lets replace the `parameterized_svc_trainer` with another function that has the same signature but different name and logic:
+For example, let's replace the `parameterized_svc_trainer` with another function that has the same signature but different name and logic:

 ```python
 @step